iva2k/svelte-blank-20221125/CREATING.md

 Add desktop support using Tauri (version 1.2 as of writing time).

+Why not Electron? - Tauri is way way better.

 Note: iOS and Android support is promised in Tauri discussions, but not implemented yet as of 2022-11.

 ```bash